 - Up to three levels of headings may be used in the body to structure and ease the reading.
 They may be phrased with a narrative style.

-- Read Formatting your content for more details on how to format your content and get it ready for submission.
+- Read Formatting your content for more details on how to format your content, include figures or footnotes, and get it ready for submission.

 - We ask you to provide contact details for 2 potential scientific reviewers.
 The suggested reviewers should be able to offer fair and impartial reviews of the material being submitted.